Financial Aid FAQs

 - is an orphan, in foster care, an emancipated minor, homeless youth, or a ward of the court (documentation required for confirmation).

-The Office of Financial Aid attempts to award aid each year consistent with the student's prior year awards.
-As long as funds are available and provided the student continues to meet the eligibility requirements of each aid program likely posted aid will reflect previous aid.
+The DBU Office of Financial Aid attempts to award students the same aid they received the previous year.
+As long as funds are available and the student continues to meet the eligibility requirements, the chances are high that students will receive the same or similar aid package as the previous year.

-To renew aid in a new semester/term follow the steps below:
+To renew aid in a new semester or term, follow the steps below:

-- Complete the FAFSA as early in the calendar year, before the new term, as possible.
+- Complete the FAFSA as early in the calendar year as possible and no later than 30 days prior to Advance Registration.

-For most aid programs the financial aid year begins in the Fall (header term/semester) and ends with the Spring term.
-For DBU, Summer is a trailer (ending term/semester) and concludes the year.
-It requires a separate DBU Supplemental Application, but not a new FAFSA.
+For most aid programs, the financial aid year begins in the Fall semester and ends in the Spring semester.
+For DBU, the Summer semester falls at the end of the annual cycle and concludes that year's financial aid year.

 Summer Aid

-Summer Aid Note: There could be little to no loan funds left for summer classes if a student has elected to use their annual loan limits during the Fall and Spring terms.
+Summer Aid Note: There may be little or no loan funds left to cover summer classes if a student elects to use their annual loan limit during the Fall and Spring terms.
 It is always wise to limit borrowing to just what is needed to supplement costs for each term of enrollment.

 Priority Dates